Engineering — Note 01

 Ship the rough draft.

-A working slice in front of real users beats a polished plan that nobody has touched.
+A working slice in front of real users beats a polished plan nobody has touched.
 We get to something deployable in weeks, not quarters, and let real usage tell us what to build next instead of guessing in a doc.

 04